 Plans are afoot to commission the National Health and Medical Research Council for researching CIRS as well as to establish links between bio toxins and mould.

 Luck Wicks, a Federal Member for Robertson, said that the inquiry is a good opportunity to prove the link between mould and CIRS.
 It will lead to an improvement in building standards regarding moisture control.
-This requires the active participation of air conditioning specialists in Sydney
+This requires the active participation of air conditioning specialists in Sydney.

 Wicks said that the report shed light on the outcomes of people who have mould related illnesses and are living in buildings with water damage.